 A. If that outcome is desired, then both directions must be explicitly

-Security policies are primarily enforced at ingress which means that each cluster node verifies all incoming packets and determines whether the packet is allowed to be transmitted to the intended endpoint.
-Policy enforcement also occurs at egress if required by the specific policy, e.g. a Layer 7 policy restricting outgoing API calls.
+Security policies are may be enforced at ingress or egress.
+For ingress, this means that each cluster node verifies all incoming packets and determines whether the packet is allowed to be transmitted to the intended endpoint.
+Correspondingly, for egress each cluster node verifies outgoing packets and determines whether the packet is allowed to be transmitted to its intended destination.

 In order to enforce identity based security in a multi host cluster, the identity of the transmitting endpoint is embedded into every network packet that is transmitted in between cluster nodes.
 The receiving cluster node can then extract the identity and verify whether a particular identity is allowed to communicate with any of the local endpoints.